zaeleus/squab/README.md

   * Nonunique reads (BAM data tag `NH` > 1) are always counted.
   * For paired end alignments, a read that matches itself before a mate is found replaces the previously known record.
-  * Statistics are printed to stderr, not the output file or stdout.